Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: Analysis of symmetric and exterior square -factors

 In summary, we see that an unramified character $\omega$ of $W_{F}$ is contained in $\wedge^{2}\rho$ if and only if $\omega|_{W_{E'}}\neq\mathbbm{1}$.
 By noting that $\Ind_{W_{E'}}^{W_{F}}\omega'$ is isomorphic to the direct sum of all such characters of $W_{F}$, we conclude that

 \end{proof}

-Recall that, for any finite-dimensional irreducible smooth representation $\rho$ of $W_{F}$, we can consider its \textit{Swan conductor} $\Swan(\rho)$.
-We refer the reader to \cite[Section 2]{GR10} for the definition of the Swan conductor; note that $\Swan(\rho)$ is denoted by $b(\rho)$ in \cite{GR10}.
+Recall that, for any finite-dimensional irreducible smooth representation $\rho$ of $W_{F}$, we can consider its \textit{Swan exponent} $\Swan(\rho)$.
+We refer the reader to \cite[Section 2]{GR10} for the definition of the Swan exponent; note that $\Swan(\rho)$ is denoted by $b(\rho)$ in \cite{GR10}.
 We also need the following: